 Testosterone (T) is the male sex hormone responsible for regulating sexual desire, fat distribution, and healthy bones and muscles in men.

-It can also contribute to the healthy production of sperm and blood cells [4].
+According to the National Institutes of Health, it can also contribute to the healthy production of sperm and blood cells [4].

-The region in the brain called the hypothalamus, and the pituitary gland, which it controls, both affect testosterone production, which is produced in the gonads (testes and ovaries), where the Leydig cells synthesize and secrete testosterone.
+The region in the brain called the hypothalamus and the pituitary gland, which it controls, both affect testosterone production, which is produced in the gonads (testes and ovaries), where the Leydig cells synthesize and secrete testosterone.

 Both genders can produce a small amount of testosterone in the adrenal glands as well.